nikola3794/normal-clustering-nerf/README.md

 # Surface Normal Clustering for Implicit Representation of Manhattan Scenes
-This repository will contain the implementation of the method proposed in ICCV23 paper "Nikola Popovic, Danda Pani Paudel, Luc Van Gool - Surface Normal Clustering for Implicit Representation of Manhattan Scenes".
+This repository contains the implementation of the method proposed in ICCV23 paper ["Nikola Popovic, Danda Pani Paudel, Luc Van Gool - Surface Normal Clustering for Implicit Representation of Manhattan Scenes"](https://arxiv.org/abs/2212.01331).

-The code is currently under preparation.
-If in urgent need of the code, reach out to nipopovic@vision.ee.ethz.ch for the unpolished code version.
+![teaser][teaser.jpg]

+The documentation is currently under preparation...